Gregorio Conrado Álvarez

-Gregorio Conrado Álvarez Armelino (26 November 1925 – 28 December 2016), also known as El Goyo, was an Uruguayan Army general who served as president of Uruguay from 1981 until 1985 and was the last surviving president of the civic-military dictatorship.
+Gregorio Conrado Álvarez Armelino (26 November 1925 – 28 December 2016), also known as El Goyo, was an Uruguayan Army general and dictator who served as president of Uruguay from 1981 until 1985.
+He was the last surviving president of the civic-military dictatorship.

 Early life and military career

 Álvarez was born in the Minas Department in 1925, later renamed Lavalleja in 1927.
-He entered the Uruguayan Military Academy in 1940 and graduated as an officer of the cavalry regiment (1946-59).
+He entered the Uruguayan Military School in 1940 and graduated as an officer of the cavalry regiment (1946-59).
 He became chief of the Republican Guard in Montevideo in 1962.
 In 1971, he was promoted to general and then named chief of the Combined Armed Forces Command that ran the counterinsurgency operation against the Tupamaros (urban guerrillas).

 When the military seized power in the 1973 Uruguayan coup d'état, Álvarez became permanent secretary of the new Consejo de Seguridad Nacional (National Security Council).
 In 1978, he became commander in chief of the army.